erickirimi/Profile-Project1/README.md

 # Profile-Project1
 It is a sample practice application that brings most aspects of distributed system on board using asp.net core as the main language.
+The main tasks are in azure DevOps.